AtomicTyler1/Thunderstore-Themify/README.md

 This is a Chrome extension developed by me (@atomictyler) and released completely for free.
 It allows you to choose from a selection of premade themes for Thunderstore to customize your browsing experience.

+**This extension uses a custom license.
+See LICENSE for more details.**

 **Made your own theme?** Submit a merge request!
-If it follows the contribution guidelines, it may be added to the official collection.
+If it follows the contribution guidelines, it may be added to the official collection add your own credits too!

-Licensed under the MIT license.
-Please submit merge requests instead of creating separate extensions per theme.
-You can include credit for your theme in the theme-index.json!

 ---

+## How to install thundestore themify

+If the chrome extension isn't on the chrome web store, this is the only official place to get it from.

+Step 1: Downloading the repository
+Step 2: Unpacking the repository
+Step 3: Go to your browsers extension page
+Step 4: Turn on developer mode
+Step 5: Press Load unpacked or similar
+Step 6: Select the downloaded repo and use it!

+**It's**

 ## Making Your Own Theme